proactis-documentation/documentation-source/docs/p2p/invoicePosting.md

 3. Each call to ProcessDocument is in it's own transaction
 4. The final call to PostingComplete is not in a transaction.

-If an exception is thrown by __ProcessDocument__ then the error message is record in the __dbo.InvoicesForPosting__ table and process continues with the next document.
+If an exception is thrown by __ProcessDocument__ then the error message is record in the __dbo.DocumentsForPosting__ table and process continues with the next document.

 ### SingleTransactionForAllDocuments